 Nursing blogs are becoming an incredibly popular way for nurses to help, connect with, and inspire their peers.
 If you’re looking for study guides to get you through nursing school, there’s a blog for that.
 If you’re a travel nurse hoping for a kindred spirit, there are plenty of bloggers just for you.
 Sick of bullying in the workplace?
 You’ll find a blog that deals with that, too.

-We scoured the internet and pulled together a list of the top 27 nursing blogs and bloggers in 2020, broken up into six topic and audience categories:
+We scoured the internet, got recommendations from actual nurses, and pulled together a list of the top 27 nursing blogs and bloggers in 2020, broken up into six topic and audience categories:

 - Nursing Students & Recent Graduates

 The 5 Best Blogs for Nursing Students & Recent Grads